QuietEvolver/bella-pizza-parlor/README.md

 ## Tests
 ```
-// (example of FINAL FXN BLOCK test)
-** Describe: Pizza()
-// Describe statement is listed once, for a single function
-// For multiple pieces of functionality, write multiple tests (as many as are needed) under the same Describe bloc
-** Test: "It should return a Pizza object with two properties for toppings and size"
-** Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
-** Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

 Describe: Order()
 Test: "It should create a pizza order object with three keys: size, toppings, price."
 Code: const myOrder = new Order(["anchovies", "pineapple"], "medium", 0);